 You only need £100 or so to start matched betting in the first place.

-You will easily turn this into thousands of pounds within just a few short months.
-It’s risk-free.
+You should easily turn this into thousands of pounds within just a few short months if you put the work in.

 If you’re lucky enough to already have a few grand spare then you will be able to make the bigger money instantly, as long as you put the work in and follow instructions carefully, although we’d still advise getting in slowly rather than diving in head first.

 It’s important to note that you will rarely need to use all of your bankroll in one go.